 It’s for this reason that hiring a pharmaceutical lawyer is so important – when you seek compensation for your injuries you are fighting back not just for yourself, but also for other consumers who rely on medication for quality of life.

-Oshman & Mirisola has more than 35 years of experience protecting the legal rights of people harmed by the negligent actions of drug manufacturers.
+The Oshman Firm has more than 35 years of experience protecting the legal rights of people harmed by the negligent actions of drug manufacturers.
 We understand the pain and suffering you and your family may be going through right now.
 We won’t hesitate to use every resource at our disposal to seek a settlement or verdict providing full compensation for all of your damages.

 Call us at (800) 400-8182 for a free consultation about your case.
 We’ll listen to the details of your case, and let you know exactly how we can help you stand up to the pharmaceutical company responsible for your injury.